The Moulsford Parents Association (MPA) is a registered charity made up of parent and staff volunteers. Together we achieve more!

 We are always looking for new ideas so if you have any suggestions to share we would love to hear them.
 Feel free to make contact via [email protected] and direct your message to the Chair.

-Whilst the facilities at Moulsford are outstanding, our aim is to purchase a mix of additional items that will be for the enjoyment and benefit of all the boys and enhance their life at Moulsford.
+Whilst the facilities at Moulsford are outstanding, our aim is to purchase a mix of additional items that will be for the enjoyment and benefit of all the children and enhance their life at Moulsford.

 This shopping list is discussed extensively at the monthly MPA meetings to ensure that every aspect of school life receives some benefit from MPA.

-For example, in support of the curriculum we have bought Apps and the Tentipi for all departments; to support the Activities programme and the kitchen (boys love their food) our purchases include canoes and sailing boats, BBQs and the hog roasts; and for pure fun at break time we acquired the zip wires, table tennis tables and table footie.
+For example, in support of the curriculum we have bought Apps and the Tentipi for all departments; to support the Activities programme and the kitchen (children love their food) our purchases include canoes and sailing boats, BBQs and the hog roasts; and for pure fun at break time we acquired the zip wires, table tennis tables and table footie.

 How do we go about it?

 As a group we discuss all forthcoming events and, once decided, we form a sub-committee to take them forward and run them.
-The events raise money for MPA to spend on the added extras that will enhance the boys Moulsford experience.
+The events raise money for MPA to spend on the added extras that will enhance the children's Moulsford experience.
 All items for inclusion on our shopping list get thoroughly debated before we decide on the purchase priorities and then we vote.
 Sometimes, an item is bought jointly between the school and MPA (like the cricket nets) and at other times MPA buy it independently.

-As parents of Moulsford boys we are all members of MPA and you all do your part every time you buy a cake at a cake sale and attend one of our events, so thank you.
+As parents of Moulsford pupils we are all members of MPA and you all do your part every time you buy a cake at a cake sale and attend one of our events, so thank you.

 The main Committee is made up of 12-15 elected members who are voted into the MPA each year at the AGM, to which all parents are invited.
 This takes place in February or March each year and we summarise funds raised and items purchased as well as saying ‘thank you’ to members standing down and ‘welcome’ to those joining up.
 As well as parents there are 4 volunteers from the teaching faculty.